DrVicki/frontend-frameworks-react/week-1/lesson-1/lesson-1.md

 In other words, the function returns the value of the expression.

 The function defining the component may contain any kind of JavaScript code.

-Modify your component to be as follows and observe what happens in the console:
+Now modify your component to be as follows and observe what happens in the console:

 ```
 const App = () => {
-  console.log('Hello from component')
+  console.log('Hello from your component')
   return (
     <div>
-      <p>Hello world</p>
+      <p>Hello software development world!</p>
     </div>
   )
 }